-More information on the foundation can be found at http://www.amscan.org/study_scandinavia_details.html.
+More information on the foundation can be found via the American-Scandinavian Foundation.

 Keziah Grindeland is majoring in Nordic Studies and Religion and was awarded the Wigeland Scholarship to support a semester of her junior year in studying in Telemark, Norway.
 She is a native of the northwest, most recently living in Salem, Oregon.
 In addition to her interest in Scandinavia, she is a member of the Luther College mock trial team, which went to the first round of the national competition in the spring of 2014.
 She has a strong interest in environmental sustainability and has spent the last two years living in the campus sustainability house, learning how to be kinder to the earth and how to share that knowledge with the people around her.
 Her time in the sustainability house inspired her to spend the summer of 2014 volunteering on an organic farm in California, through the WWOOF program.
 She hopes to utilize her time in Norway as a way to connect back with her Norwegian roots, and expand her horizons by immersing herself completely in a new culture.
 She is passionate about interfaith understanding and dialogue, sharing coffee with friends, knitting, horror movies, and inspiring people to make a difference in their communities.

-Andrea Berkeland is currently a senior Political Science and Nordic Studies double major at Luther.
-She is from Lake City, Minnesota, and has greatly enjoyed her time at Luther thus far and looks forward to her last semester.
-At Luther she is involved in choir, Student Philanthropy Council, and the Luther College Democrats.
-As a Political Science major she enjoys following both US and Nordic politics.
+Andrea Berkeland, a 2015 graduate, was a political science and Nordic studies double major at Luther.
+She is from Lake City, Minnesota, and greatly enjoyed her time at Luther.
+At Luther she was involved in choir, Student Philanthropy Council, and the Luther College Democrats.
+As a political science major she enjoys following both American and Nordic politics.
 She spent the fall semester of her junior year in Volda, Norway, taking classes at Volda University College.
 One of the most enjoyable parts of her time in Norway was getting to visit with relatives in Bergen and Trondheim while traveling around Norway with her roommate and fellow Luther student.
 The Wigeland Scholarship also allowed her to afford to to go on an unforgettable class trip to Vienna, Austria, and Bratislava, Slovakia for three days.

-Kirsten Norderhaug is currently a senior majoring in International Studies and Management with minors in French and Nordic Studies.
+Kirsten Norderhaug graduated in 2015 with degrees in international studies and management with minors in French and Nordic studies.
 Kirsten first became interested in Norway by attending the Norwegian language camp, Skogfjorden.
 With her decision to attend Luther College, she was able to continue her study of Norwegian, culminating in a semester-long study abroad experience in Volda, Norway.
 With the Wigeland scholarship, Kirsten was able to use her time in Norway to further explore topics such as literature, politics, and regional development.
-In addition to her academic pursuits, Kirsten is involved in the Student Activities Council, APO, and PALS.
-After graduation, she plans to use her experience abroad to pursue a career in International Business.
+In addition to her academic pursuits, Kirsten was involved in the Student Activities Council, APO, and PALS.
+Kirsten is now pursuing a career in International Business.